jaredpmurphy/CMPT201A2/README.md

 Goal for each level
-	Level 1: get out of the basement, fewer coins, 1 enemy Level 2: your on the main floor, get out the front door,
-		more coins needed, more enemies
+	Level 1: get out of the basement, few coins, few enemies Level 2: have to collect more coins to escape, more enemies

-overall Goal
+Overall Goal
 	Escape the haunted mansion by collecting the coins needed to open each door.
 Dont let the ghosts catch you